alfaprogramer/alfaprogramer/README.md

 - 👋 Hi, I’m @alfaprogramer
-- 👀 I’m interested in ... making apps
+- 👀 I’m interested in ... making apps,websites,animations,games
-- 🌱 I’m currently learning ... c
+- 🌱 I’m currently learning ... c++,and AI
-- 💞️ I’m looking to collaborate on ... making a app
+- 💞️ I’m looking to collaborate on ... making a app and websites
 - 📫 How to reach me ...@adityasharma7226 insta

 <!---